wpplumber/astroboard/umbraco-marketplace-readme.md

 ## About This Repository

 The purpose of this repository is to act as a central hub for reporting issues with Astroboard.
-This repo will **NOT** contain the Astroboard source code which is closed source.
+This repo will **NOT** contain the AstroBoard source code which is closed source.

 ## Upgrade to Astroboard Pro Version